truzo/tomango-2018/site/content/blog/tomango-thinks-christmas.md

 title: "What Tomango thinks about Christmas"
 author: "tom"
 date: 2016-12-20 09:58:34
-excerpt: Which Tomango employee starts Christmas in June?
+description: Which Tomango employee starts Christmas in June?
 What exactly is candied peel?
 Who's the best at Monopoly?
 Answers to some of these questions are right here!
 banner: images/blog/shutterstock_539456221.jpg
 bannerLarge: images/blog/shutterstock_539456221.jpg
 blog/categories: